iBug/iBug-source/_home/about.md

 Python, C, C++ and Go are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little bit of taste of everything).

-Also loves casual and puzzle gaming.
+Also loves casual gaming, puzzle gaming, and Counter-Strike 2.

 ## In action

 I'm an active contributor on GitHub across various repositories, and *the* current maintainer of [Minimal Mistakes][mm].
-You can see a list of all my pull requests [using GitHub search][all-prs].
+You can see a list of [my open-source contributions][open-source] if you're interested.

   [mm]: https://mmistakes.github.io/minimal-mistakes/
+  [open-source]: {{ "/open-source/" | relative_url }}
   [all-prs]: https://github.com/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3AiBug+archived%3Afalse "All of iBug's pull requests on GitHub"

 I'm also an avid user on Stack Overflow: